 Almost a year later, Adams dined with Jefferson and the Tunisian ambassador and his two secretaries.
-Among the guests were: Samuel Smith of the Senate, Dr. Logan and Dr. Mitchell, Mr. John Randolph, Mr. Nicholson, and Mr. Dawson, of the House of Representatives, ...
+Among the guests were "Mr. S. Smith, President of the Senate, Dr. Logan and Dr. Mitchell, Mr. John Randolph, Mr. Nicholson, and Mr. Dawson, of the House of Representatives, ...
 Mr. Coles, his secretary, and Dr. Davis, who acted as interpreter."
-Although dinner was to be served precisely at sunset in order to observe the strictures of Ramadan, the ambassador arrived late and smoked and took snuff before dining.
+Although dinner was to be served precisely at sunset in order to observe the strictures of Ramadan, the ambassador arrived late and smoked and took snuff before dining.10

 The lone Republican commentator on Jefferson's dinners was Dr. Samuel L. Mitchill, a Senator from New York.
-In Dr. Mitchill's Letters from Washington: 1801-1813 is included an observation the the President had "generally a company of eight of ten persons to dine with him everyday."
-The dinners were "neat and plentiful, and no healths are drunk at the table, nor are any toast or sentiments given after dinner."
-The rules of the house included a maxim that "You drink as you please, and converse at your ease."14
+"Dr. Mitchill's Letters from Washington: 1801-1813" included an observation that the President had "generally a company of eight or ten persons to dine with him every day."
+The dinners were "neat and plentiful, and no healths are drunk at table, nor are any toasts or sentiments given after dinner."
+The rules of the house included a maxim to "drink as you please, and converse at your ease."14

 The only other original sources relating to dinners at the President's House were written by Britons.
-In "Caviar Along the Potomac: Sir Augustus John Foster's 'Notes on the United States, 1804-1812,'" written by Margaret B. Tinkcom for The William and Mary Quarterly, Tinkcom drew on Foster's reminiscences about Jefferson's democratic form of hospitality.
-While seated at the President's table, a Congressman from Philadelphia whose normal occupation was that of a butcher observed "a leg of mutton of a miserable lean description."
-He "could not help forgetting the legislator for a few moments," and expressed "the feelings of his profession."
-He exclaimed that "at his stall no such leg of mutton should ever have found a place."
-Invited to dine on another occasion, "he took his son the young butcher with him who was a great country lout..."
-He approached Jefferson and "told him he had heard one of his guests had been taken ill and could not come and therefore he had brought his son with him who was very anxious to see him and would not be in the way as there was he knew, a spare plate."
+For "Caviar Along the Potomac: Sir Augustus John Foster's 'Notes on the United States, 1804-1812,'" written by Margaret B. Tinkcom for The William and Mary Quarterly, Tinkcom drew on Foster's reminiscences about Jefferson's democratic form of hospitality.
+Foster recalled that, while seated at the President's table, a Congressman from Philadelphia, whose normal occupation was that of a butcher, observed "a leg of mutton of a miserable lean description."
+The Congressman "could not help ... expressing the feelings of his profession and exclaiming that at his stall no such leg of mutton should ever have found a place."
+Invited to dine on another occasion, the Congressman "took his son the young butcher with him who was a great country lout."
+He approached Jefferson and "told him he had heard one of his guests had been taken ill and could not come and therefore he had brought his son with him who was very anxious to see him and would not be in the way as there was, he knew, a spare plate."
 Another of Foster's anecdotes concerned an "eccentric Member from the south, a printer and publisher," who answered an invitation from the President by stating, "I won't dine with you because you won't dine with me."
 Concerning his own experiences, Foster noted that "President Jefferson's wines were in general very indifferent though he had a great variety of them, including some native juice of the grape from the Ohio, and some Nebioule from Piedmont."
 Jefferson told Foster the "he had often had the bad luck to have his barrels tapped and water mixed with the wine, and sometimes even salt water."18

-A remaining topic which relates to the dinners at the President's House, but which is primarily political and diplomatic orientation, is Jefferson's dispute with Anthony Merry, Britain's ambassador, over proper etiquette at state dinners.
-Although this subject has been referred to previously in Social Life in the Early Republic, it is perhaps proper to treat it in more detail.
-In a letter which he wrote to William Short on January 23, 1804 and which was reprinted in the American Historical Review of July 1928, Jefferson stated that Merry and Yrujo, the Spanish ambassador, wished "to be first conducted to dinner and placed at the head of the table above all other persons, citizens or foreigners..."
-Asserting that he desired to stress the principal of "equal rights for all," he gave only "private dinners (for of public dinners we have none)."
-The controversy generated by this novel theory of etiquette has been reported extensively in all of the modern histories of Jefferson's Presidency.
+A remaining topic that relates to the dinners at the President's House, but which is primarily of a political and diplomatic orientation, is Jefferson's dispute with Anthony Merry, Britain's ambassador, over proper etiquette at state dinners.
+Although this subject has been mentioned above, it is perhaps proper to treat it in more detail.
+In a letter written to William Short in January 1804, Jefferson stated that Merry and Yrujo, the Spanish ambassador, wished "to be first conducted to dinner & placed at the head of the table above all other persons citizens or foreigners."
+Asserting that he desired to stress the principle of "equal rights of all," Jefferson gave only "private dinners (for of public ones we have none)."19 The controversy generated by this novel theory of etiquette has been reported extensively in all of the modern histories of Jefferson's presidency.